bestmobileapp/musicplayerapp/README.md

 VLC

-VLC comes up first in Search and Mind for the best music player or media player for Windows.
+VLC comes up first in Search and Mind for the best <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> music player </a> or media player for Windows.
 So it was only necessary that I try out the Android version of the app for playing MP3 and other audio files.
 VLC may not be the most attractive option available, but it is unquestionably among the best in terms of performance and file format compatibility.
-VLC is a video and audio player that can play nearly anything, as most of us know.
-VLC, like other apps, features an audio section that scans all of the music on your android smartphone and organizes it into tabs such as Artists, Albums, Tracks, and Genres.
+VLC is a video and <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> audio player </a> that can play nearly anything, as most of us know.
+VLC, like other apps, features an audio section that scans all of the <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> music </a> on your android smartphone and organizes it into tabs such as Artists, Albums, Tracks, and Genres.
 Multiple buttons in several locations aren't really practical, but they do the job.
 Sleep timer, playing speed modification, equalizer, set as ringtone, and other typical Android mp3 player features are included.

 Pros: